VUnit/vunit/docs/check/user_guide.rst

 ~~~~~~~~~~~~~~

 In the previous examples the outputs from passing and failing checks were the messages provided by
-the user with the addition of a timestamp, the checker name and the log level.
+the user with the addition of a timestamp, the logger name and the log level.
 If we change the log format to ``raw`` there would be no additions at all, just the user message.
 However, the check subprograms may also add information to the user message before the log format
 additions are applied.
 For example, checking a pixel value after an image processing operation can